tasmota/docs/docs/Berry.md

 - Full language documentation [The Berry Script Language Reference Manual](https://github.com/berry-lang/berry/wiki/Reference)
 - Tasmota extension of Berry, see below
 - Full examples in the [Berry Cookbook](Berry-Cookbook.md)

+!!! tip "If you're new to Berry, have a look at [Berry Introduction (in 20 minutes of less)](Berry-Introduction.md)"

 ## Introduction to Berry